Isaac-Zimba-J/CustomTKinter-Text-To-Speech-Converter/README.md

 Currently has some cool features as buttons to change the voice between a male and female's voice you can also increase the rate at which the reading is done and increase and decrease the volume
+More features will be added to make programming fun, as i just made this quick learn how the customTkinter library works and feels on my fingertips